 In response to industry’s growing demand for more innovative and sustainable products, NIRI has recently upgraded its spray bonding capability.
-The new equipment is specifically designed for applying binders to both high and low loft fabrics and has the potential to enhance product performance, improve sustainability credentials and reduce cost.
+The new equipment is specifically designed for applying binders to both high and low loft fabrics.
+It has the potential to enhance product performance, improve sustainability credentials and reduce cost.

-NIRI is already using the equipment to develop novel products, particularly for wipes and feminine hygiene sectors directly affected by the EU Single-use plastic directive (SUPD).
-With industry replacing single-use plastic products with plastic-free versions, one way of tackling the performance gap is by applying bio-based binders to reduce linting and improve softness, comfort, structural integrity, processability, aesthetics and surface functionality.
-In addition to improving performance and potentially reducing cost, the developed products can be completely biodegradable and potentially 100 % compostable.
+NIRI is already using the spray bonding equipment to develop novel products.
+Our work in wipes and feminine hygiene sectors directly affected by the EU Single-use plastic directive (SUPD).
+With industry replacing single-use plastic products with plastic-free versions, one way of tackling the performance gap is by applying bio-based binders.
+This can reduce linting and improve softness, comfort, structural integrity, processability, aesthetics and surface functionality.
+Companies will notice an improvement to performance and potentially cost reductions too.
+These developed products can be completely biodegradable and potentially 100% compostable.

 NIRI has designed the system to apply the binders through microdosing, using spray jets streams running over a conveyor system.
 The line consists of a transport conveyor to support and carry a substrate/medium.
 A microdosing unit, comprising of up to 3 flat spray nozzles, sits above the conveyor.
 The conveyor runs over a suction slot, which is in-line with the spray nozzles.
 The technique has several key benefits over submerging (impregnation) and padding (squeezing excess solution) processes including:

-This has been possible with help and funding from PAPI Project which is part-funded by the European Regional Development Fund (ERDF) as part of the European Structural and Investment Funds Growth Programme 2014-2020, in partnership with the Northern Powerhouse, and delivered by the University of York.
+This has been possible with help and funding from PAPI Project.
+PAPI is part-funded by the European Regional Development Fund (ERDF) as part of the European Structural and Investment Funds Growth Programme 2014-2020.
+It‘s in partnership with the Northern Powerhouse, and delivered by the University of York.

 Find out more – contact email@example.com